List of Mad Men characters: Ken Cosgrove

 Kenneth "Ken" Cosgrove (Aaron Staton) is an account executive at Sterling Cooper.
 Pete says Ken is the son of a salesman from Burlington, Vermont, and Ken tells Fillmore Auto Parts he grew up in rural Vermont.
 In Season 6, Ken tells Pete Campbell that he went to high school in Cabot, Vermont.
 Ken says his mother is heavyset and works as a nurse at a state hospital.
 He attended Columbia University, and before getting married lived in Murray Hill.
 He is easygoing, confident, and generally happy, with a genuine artist's skills.
 He writes as a hobby and took a job in advertising because he heard there was money in it.
-In the early seasons, he gives the impression of being successful at his job while not caring much about it, not seeming as abitious as Pete Campbell and Harry Crane.
+In the early seasons, he gives the impression of being successful at his job while not caring much about it, not seeming as ambitious as Pete Campbell and Harry Crane.
 He appears as a member of the younger set of junior account men and copywriters at Sterling Cooper, seeming to spend more office time drinking, flirting and gossiping than working.
 Ken has literary aspirations and has been published in The Atlantic Monthly, which excites the envy of Pete Campbell and Paul Kinsey.

 In Season 2, it is revealed that Ken makes considerably more money than his co-worker Harry Crane ($300/week vs. $200/week).
 In Season 3, Ken and Pete are promoted, sharing the role of Accounts Director, which infuriates Pete (who wanted the job) while Ken is unruffled.
 While not as outwardly ambitious as Pete, he has proven to be a competent executive and an exceptionally talented creative thinker, eclipsing Pete as a rising star at Sterling Cooper.
 Eventually, Ken is promoted above Pete, to the latter's fury, particularly when Ken is blasé about the promotion and about learning that Pete is sharing the position with him.
 When he gets married he becomes the only one of the central characters on the show to never be shown cheating on his wife.
 He maintains a healthy separation between his personal and professional lives, refusing to use family connections to succeed.